 Who are the fellowships advisors I have to meet with to be FIP-eligible?

-- The FIP homepage lists many options for fellowships advisors for students in: Chemistry, Social Sciences, Nursing, Neurology, IIHR Hydroscience and Engineering, and the Carver College of Medicine (CCOM); the Grad Success Office, Amy Charles (Chemistry -- only students specifically in the Chemistry department), and Kris Ackerson (Iowa Social Science Research Center -- social sciences only.)
-If you are working with another fellowships advisor in your department who fills a similar role, please have them contact us at email@example.com in advance to ensure coordination with the Fellowship Incentive Program.
+- The FIP homepage lists many options for fellowships advisors for students in: Chemistry, Social Sciences, Nursing, Neurology, IIHR Hydroscience and Engineering, and the Carver College of Medicine (CCOM); the Grad Success Office can work with graduate students in any discipline.
+If you are working with another fellowships advisor in your department who fills a similar role, please have them contact us at firstname.lastname@example.org in advance to ensure coordination with the Fellowship Incentive Program.

 - DSP reviews grant applications only for completion and formatting, not content or writing style clarity; therefore, DSP routing is not a substitute for feedback from a fellowships advisor.

 I’m a previous winner, reviewer, or mentor who would like to be a Community Contact.
 How can I have my name added to the list?